Author: Dr. Theo Notteboom

 F. Conventional reefer ships

-As is the case for the forest product industry, the reefer shipping sector is increasingly under pressure from container shipping.
+As is the case for the forest products industry, the reefer shipping sector is increasingly under pressure from container shipping.
 The specialist reefer ships, which are generally operated as tramps rather than in the liner trades, see their cargo base shifting to large container ships, offering more slots for refrigerated boxes.
 This is very visible in the banana trade, where large producers such as Chiquita are moving towards full containerization.
-Compared to conventional reefer ships, reefer containers have the additional advantage that they can also be used to transport non-food cargoes that are temperature-sensitive, such as electronic equipment, photographic film, pharmaceuticals, or computer chips, so there is more chance of a full backhaul.
+Compared to conventional reefer ships, reefer containers have the additional advantage that they can also be used to transport non-food cargoes that are temperature-sensitive, such as electronic equipment, photographic film, pharmaceuticals, or computer chips, so there is a greater chance of a full backhaul.

 G. Roll-on roll-off vessels

-RoRo cargo can be either wheeled by itself (i.e. cars, trucks, or rolling equipment) or mobilized (i.e. placed on a trailer-type unit and then towed on board).
-RoRo thus provides the ability to carry an extensive range of cargo, such as cars (of all kinds), trucks and trailers, (agricultural) machinery, mining equipment, roadbuilding equipment, project cargo, forest products, iron and steel, coils, cables, oversized cargo, etc. The advantages of RoRo vessels are that there is no need for dockside cargo handling equipment and that they enable fast turnaround times for certain cargo types.
-On the other hand, stowage productivity for RoRo ships is relatively low, and extensive lashing and securing may be needed to avoid the sudden movement of cargo.
-A more detailed analysis of the RoRo market is provided in a separate chapter.
+RORO cargo can be either wheeled by itself (i.e. cars, trucks, or rolling equipment) or mobilized (i.e. placed on a trailer-type unit and then towed on board).
+RORO thus provides the ability to carry an extensive range of cargo, such as cars (of all kinds), trucks and trailers, (agricultural) machinery, mining equipment, roadbuilding equipment, project cargo, forest products, iron and steel, coils, cables, oversized cargo, etc. The advantages of RORO vessels are that there is no need for dockside cargo handling equipment and that they enable fast turnaround times for certain cargo types.
+On the other hand, stowage productivity for RORO ships is relatively low, and extensive lashing and securing may be needed to avoid the sudden movement of cargo.
+A more detailed analysis of the RORO market is provided in a separate chapter.

 4. Major Break Bulk Market Segments